Power without compromising accuracy. In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racket.

 Some Of The Pros Who Use the VCORE

 While there are plenty of serious non-pro adult tennis players who use the VCORE, it’s still kinda fun to know which of the pros are using it, too.
-Here’s who Yonex lists as some of the athletes using their newest tennis racket:
+Here’s who Yonex lists as some of the athletes using their newest tennis racquet:

 - 2022 Davis Cup champion Denis Shapovalov